-Many LMICs lack a stand-alone mental health policy, and one-quarter (25%) of WHO member states do not have a standalone mental health policy or plan (World Health Organization 2020).
-Existing policies are not always evidence informed (Omar et al. 2010; Williamson et al. 2021).
-For example, in Commonwealth countries with a mental health policy, only 8% refer explicitly to within-country data and to research that informed policy development (Bhugra et al. 2018).
-Furthermore, the research that exists is often not being used to inform policy in LMICs (Wei 2008; Williamson et al. 2015).
-Indeed it has been argued for health policy more broadly that the lack of translation of evidence into policymaking is as important a focus as bridging than the evidence gap (Martin et al. 2019; World Health Organisation 2021a).
+Many LMICs lack a stand-alone mental health policy, and one-quarter (25%) of World Health Organization (WHO) member states do not have a stand-alone mental health policy or plan (World Health Organization, 2021b).
+Existing policies are not always evidence informed (Omar et al., 2010; Williamson et al., 2015).
+For example, in Commonwealth countries with a mental health policy, only 8% refer explicitly to within-country data and to research that informed policy development (Bhugra et al., 2018).
+Furthermore, the research that exists is often not being used to inform policy in LMICs (Wei, 2008; Williamson et al., 2015).
+Indeed, it has been argued for health policy more broadly that the lack of translation of evidence into policy-making is as important a focus as bridging than the evidence gap (Martin et al., 2019; World Health Organization, 2021a).

-Substantial headway is being made in conceptualising the intricate relationship between evidence and policy (Smith & Joyce 2012).
-Theory is particularly useful for health systems and policy research (de Leeuw et al. 2014), due to the complexity involved (Gilson 2012).
-Specifically, frameworks can provide a structure within which to organise and describe the relationship between variables (Nilsen, 2015).
-Moreover, frameworks provide a scaffold on which theory can be synthesised and summarised to aid application (Kivunja 2018), and thus shape and structure inquiry (Walt et al. 2008).
-For example, the taxonomy of models of evidence use comprising incrementalist, rationale and networks (ref here), can help explain the nature of engagements of different policy actors in health policy processes, and possibly inform strategies for enhancing evidence use in health policymaking.
+Substantial headway is being made in conceptualizing the intricate relationship between evidence and policy (Smith and Joyce, 2012).
+Theory is particularly useful for health systems and policy research (de Leeuw et al., 2014), due to the complexity involved (Gilson, 2012).
+Specifically, frameworks can provide a structure within which to organize and describe the relationship between variables (Nilsen, 2015).
+Moreover, frameworks provide a scaffold on which theory can be synthesized and summarized to aid application (Kivunja, 2018) and thus shape and structure inquiry (Walt et al., 2008).
+For example, the taxonomy of models of evidence use comprising incrementalist, rational and networks (Hanney et al., 2003) can help explain the nature of engagements of different policy actors in health policy processes and possibly inform strategies for enhancing evidence use in health policy-making.

-An initial scoping search revealed numerous frameworks for understanding, strengthening, and assessing the role of evidence in health policymaking more generally.
-Yet, only one framework focused specifically on mental health agenda-setting in LMICs: the EVITA (EVIdence To Agenda setting) framework (Votruba et al. 2020; Votruba et al. 2021).
+An initial scoping search revealed numerous frameworks for understanding, strengthening and assessing the role of evidence in health policy-making more generally.
+Yet, only one framework focused specifically on mental health agendasetting in LMICs: the EVIdence To Agenda setting (EVITA) framework (Votruba et al., 2020; 2021).
 However, EVITA narrowly focuses only on research evidence.
-Evidence comes in a multitude of forms including both formal evidence produced by scientific research, such as academic studies and national surveys, as well as informal evidence based upon personal experience, such as expert opinion and community narratives (Mirzoev et al. 2017; Mirzoev et al. 2013).
-Focusing on published academic literature as the only evidence may exclude a large body of tacit knowledge and voices, from policymaking (Abimbola 2021).
-Hence, it could be argued that a focus on formal mental health research evidence may prevent effective agenda-setting for mental health and reducing mental health inequities.
-Furthermore, empirical work on the role of evidence for mental health policymaking has also focused on research evidence (Williamson et al. 2015).
+Evidence comes in a multitude of forms including both formal evidence produced by scientific research, such as academic studies and national surveys, as well as informal evidence based upon personal experience, such as expert opinion and community narratives (Mirzoev et al., 2013; 2017).
+Focusing on published academic literature as the only evidence may exclude a large body of tacit knowledge and voices, from policy-making (Abimbola, 2021).
+Hence, it could be argued that a focus on formal mental health research evidence may prevent effective agenda-setting for mental health and reduce mental health inequities.
+Furthermore, empirical work on the role of evidence in mental health policy-making has also focused on research evidence (Williamson et al., 2015).

 In the current article, we reframe the focus to encompass a broader range of evidence, informal as well as formal.
-This is poignant for mental health policymaking due to the widely documented lack of formal mental health research evidence on many key topics relevant to government planning, including health provision and the creation of health policy (Iemmi 2022; Mackenzie 2014; Omar et al. 2010; World Health Organization 2018).
-This evidence gap appears to be most acute in LMICs; the percent of mental health research output against total research output (World Health Organization 2021b) is lower in LMIC than HICs.
-Although mental health research output is increasing, it is in fact decreasing in comparison to general health research output (World Health Organization 2021b).
+This is poignant for mental health policy-making due to the widely documented lack of formal mental health research evidence on many key topics relevant to government planning, including health provision and the creation of health policy (Omar et al., 2010; Mackenzie, 2014; World Health Organization, 2018; Iemmi, 2022).
+This evidence gap appears to be most acute in LMICs; the percent of mental health research output against total research output (World Health Organization, 2021b) is lower in LMICs than in high income countries.
+Although mental health research output is increasing, it is in fact decreasing in comparison to general health research output (World Health Organization, 2021b).